-In this country during the 19th century, the vast majority of the States enacted statutes criminalizing abortion at all stages of pregnancy.
-See Appendix A (listing state statutory provisions in chronological order).
+In this country, the vast majority of the States enacted statutes criminalizing abortion at all stages of pregnancy.
+See the Online Appendix at http://correctplace.gov.org/appendix_put_up.htm (listing state statutory provisions in chronological order).
 By 1868, when the Fourteenth Amendment was ratified, three-quarters of the States, 28 out of 37, had enacted statutes making abortion a crime even if it was performed before quickening.
-See Appendix A. Of the nine States that had not yet criminalized abortion at all stages, all but one did so by 1910.
 Ibid.
+Of the 9 States that had not yet criminalized abortion at all stages, all but one did so by 1910.
+Ibid.

+[Better yet, if the appendix information is available in a brief, cite to the brief.]